-- there is exactly one bean remaining, the container will select this bean, and the ambiguous dependency is called resolvable. - all the beans left are alternatives with a priority, or producer methods or fields of beans that are alternatives with a priority, then the container will determine the highest priority value, and eliminate all beans, except for alternatives with the highest priority and producer methods and fields of alternatives with the highest priority value.
+- there is exactly one bean remaining, the container will select this bean, and the ambiguous dependency is called resolvable. - all the beans left are alternatives with a priority, or producer methods or fields of beans that are alternatives with a priority, then the container will determine the highest priority value and eliminate all beans, except for: - alternatives with the highest priority value, - producer methods and fields of alternatives, where either the producer method or field has the highest priority value, or the declaring alternative has the highest priority value.

 If there is exactly one bean remaining, the container will select this bean, and the ambiguous dependency is called resolvable.